 About Climate Corps Education Outside

 The Climate Corps Education Outside (CCEO) program serves public K-5 schools in San Francisco, South San Francisco, and San Mateo county.
-As a CCEO Fellow, you will lead garden-based science and environmental literacy education at a school for two academic years* of service (September to May) and work with students in grades K-5, serving a high percentage of low-income children and many English-language learners.
+As a CCEO Fellow, you will lead garden-based science and environmental literacy education at a school for an academic year of service and work with students in grades K-5, serving a high percentage of low-income children and many English-language learners.
 CCEO fellows must be committed to social justice and have cultivated or be willing to cultivate cultural competence and humility.

-The position starts on September 1st, 2019 and ends on May 31st, 2021, with the summer off between June 1st, 2020 and August 31st, 2020.
+The position starts as soon as possible and ends on May 2020.
 During the school year, Mondays through Thursdays are dedicated to teaching in the outdoor classroom at your school site and guiding science, sustainability, and other efforts with the community.
 Two Fridays a month are designated for professional development, which includes formal learning workshops offered within three content strands (garden-based education, leadership for community engagement, and horticulture and garden design), peer coaching, and administration time.
 There are occasional extended and weekend hours dedicated to service, schoolyard workdays, and community events.
 You will also be an active part of the Climate Corps fellowship, which means you’ll have a group of peers for support as you learn and grow together.
 You will also have designated Regional and Site Supervisors to support you in your service and professional growth.

 Depending on your school placement, you may work to steward and strengthen a garden program that has already been created at your site or you may work to help create something new.
 This might mean creating an edible garden from scratch, determining what elements are necessary to make the space a functional outdoor classroom, procuring tools, and/or continuing to maintain and enhance an existing school garden.
 Get ready to get your hands dirty!